The 'Convert to PDF' flow action converts the file provided into a PDF document aligned to the configuration options provided.

 Please refer to the Flow Action Return Options: File Content vs. Operation ID article for further details on the 'Return File' parameter.

-Currently, only standard Windows fonts are supported, custom font support will be available from Q1 2023.
-Please refer to the following article to explore standard Windows fonts: Windows 10 Font List
+Only standard Windows fonts are supported by default, please refer to the following article to explore standard Windows fonts: Windows 10 Font List